 This post discusses factors to consider when choosing a camera for four types of live events.
-It’s adapted from training materials prepared for live streaming boot camp I’m producing at Streaming Media Connect on Tuesday, February 23: 11:00 a.m. – 2:00 p.m.
+It’s adapted from training materials prepared for a live streaming boot camp I’m producing at Streaming Media Connect on Tuesday, February 23: 11:00 a.m. – 2:00 p.m.
 (ET) / 8:00 a.m. – 11:00 a.m.
 (PT).
-I’ll be releasing a course on live streaming by the end of February; check here
+I’ll be releasing a course on live streaming by the end of February; check here.

 The four scenarios I’ll cover, with a stop to consider DSLRs, are: